microsoft/code-with-engineering-playbook/automated-testing/performance-testing/load-testing.md

 1. In order to have meaningful results the system needs to be tested in a production-like environment with a network and hardware which closely resembles the expected deployment environment.

-2. The load will consist consist a module which simulates user activity.
+2. The load will consist of a module which simulates user activity.
 Of course what the composition of this "user activity" will be vary based on the type of application being tested.
 For example an e-commerce web site might simulate user browsing and purchasing items, but an IoT data ingestion pipeline would simulate a stream of device readings.

 3. The load test will be initiated from a component external to the target system which can control the amount of load applied.
-This can be a single agent, but may need to scaled to multiple slaves in order to achieve higher levels of activity.
+This can be a single agent, but may need to scaled to multiple agents in order to achieve higher levels of activity.

 4. Although not required to run a load test, it is advisable to have monitoring and/or logging in place to be able to measure the impact of the test and discover potential bottlenecks.